CryptoBench: A Dynamic Benchmark for Expert-Level Evaluation of LLM Agents in Cryptocurrency: The CryptoBench Benchmark

-\item \textbf{Complex Retrieval (CR):} This quadrant builds upon simple retrieval by requiring the agent to find and consolidate multiple related data points.
-The task may involve filtering a table, iterating through a list, or cross-referencing information within a single, complex source.
-It tests the agent's ability to handle structured data and perform multi-step extraction before presenting a final, consolidated answer. \begin{itemize} \item \textbf{Core Skills Tested:} Structured data extraction, list iteration, data filtering, multi-point information consolidation. \item \textbf{Example 1:} \textit{``From the list of a protocol's top ten holders on Etherscan, identify the two wallets labeled as 'KOL' and retrieve their respective token balances and the percentage of total supply they hold.''} \item \textbf{Example 2:} \textit{``List the last five governance proposals for the Aave protocol and provide the title and final vote count ('For' vs. 'Against') for each.''} \item \textbf{Example 3:} \textit{``Find the three largest liquidity pools on the Curve Finance platform and report their current TVL and APY.''} \end{itemize}
+\textbf{Complex Retrieval (CR):} This quadrant builds upon simple retrieval by requiring the agent to find and consolidate multiple related data points.
+The task may involve filtering a table, iterating through a list, or cross-referencing information within a single, complex source. \textit{Example:} ``From the list of a protocol's top ten holders on Etherscan, identify the two wallets labeled as `KOL' and retrieve their respective token balances and the percentage of total supply they hold.''

-\item \textbf{Simple Prediction (SP):} This quadrant marks the transition from data extraction to data interpretation.
-Tasks here require the agent to perform a basic inference, calculation, or predictive judgment based on one or a few readily available data points.
-The prediction process is typically single-step and does not require complex synthesis across diverse domains. \begin{itemize} \item \textbf{Core Skills Tested:} Basic arithmetic, comparative analysis, logical deduction, application of domain-specific heuristics. \item \textbf{Example 1:} \textit{``Token A has a major token unlock scheduled for next week, releasing 10\% of its circulating supply to early investors.
-Based on this single event, is the short-term price pressure more likely to be bullish or bearish?''} \item \textbf{Example 2:} \textit{``On-chain data shows that a whale wallet, which hasn't been active for a year, just transferred 5,000 ETH to the Binance exchange.
-What is the most likely immediate purpose of this transfer: staking, selling, or governance voting?''} \item \textbf{Example 3:} \textit{``A new stablecoin yield farm is offering a 500\% APY.
-Based on typical DeFi yield patterns, is this APY likely to be sustainable for more than a month?
-Yes/No.''} \end{itemize}
+\textbf{Simple Prediction (SP):} This quadrant marks the transition from data extraction to data interpretation.
+Tasks here require the agent to perform a basic inference, calculation, or predictive judgment based on one or a few readily available data points. \textit{Example:} ``Token A has a major token unlock scheduled for next week, releasing 10\% of its circulating supply to early investors.
+Based on this single event, is the short-term price pressure more likely to be bullish or bearish?''